Planning a trip to Greece in June and wondering what the weather is like and what you can do during this month?

 - It is less crowded, with fewer people visiting Greece as the majority of Europeans (as schools are still open in most of Europe), Greeks included, are going on vacation in July and mostly in August!

-- There are many events, festivals, and local religious feasts that you can attend and get a taste of a local flare!
-The world-famous Athens Festival which begins in June features plenty of theater, music, and dance performances in stunning venues like the Acropolis of Athens, and Epidaurus Theater in the Peloponnese
+- There are many events, festivals, and local religious feasts that you can attend and get a taste of the local flair!
+The world-famous Athens Festival, which begins in June features plenty of theater, music, and dance performances in stunning venues like the Acropolis of Athens and the Epidaurus Theater in the Peloponnese.

 - All ferry connections are in place and it is so much easier to hop from one island to the other!